 Solid carbide drills

-Special designs are also available on request.
+Special versions of solid carbide drills are also available on request.

 The solid carbide drills comply with DIN 6537.
 They have fire coating, cooling channel, HE clamping surface, right cutting direction, point angle 140 degrees with 2 surface grinding and a diameter tolerance m7.